LuKks/graceful-http/README.md

 Disable it if you have like fifty thousand of requests concurrently and care about latency.\
 This one time minimal latency is at the moment of `close()`.

+It's only for HTTP, and not HTTPS either HTTP2.

 ## Credits to Dashlane
 https://blog.dashlane.com/implementing-nodejs-http-graceful-shutdown/